RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

     an interface consideration.

 - Maybe we should use nested namespaces like RAPT::Data, RAPT::Math, RAPT::Filters, etc.
-  to get the functionality more ordered and also to render a better doxygen documentation.
+  to get the functionality more ordered and also to render a better (more structured) doxygen documentation.

 - We should anticipate using the C++20 module feature.
 Don't use it just yet (we want to